uselumen/lumen-go/README.md

 # Lumen

-Lumen-go client allows you to seamlessly identify and track user attributes and events on your app.
+Lumen-go client library allows you to seamlessly identify and track user attributes and events on your app.
 Plus other perks.

 ## Features